 Founding members, multi-instrumentalists Pamela and Randy Copus met in high school in the theater department.
 Their musical paths diverged throughout college as both explored a wide variety of musical styles, instruments, and bands - everything from jazz to industrial rock.
 Coming back together after college, they ultimately left their respective bands to form the progressive new age band they dubbed “2002”.
 The zeros in the middle were originally an infinity sign, and the “twos” on either side represented them on either side of infinity.
 However, since it was not the easiest name to type on a computer keyboard, or to pronounce, they became known as “Two Thousand Two.”

 On their most recent albums, 2002 has been steadily increasing their use of vocals and percussion, infusing elements from pop, folk and progressive rock into their ambient/neo-classical roots.
 Also during that time, Sarah Copus, daughter of Pamela and Randy, has been taking on an ever-increasing role in the group.
 With the release of Trail of Dreams, Sarah, then just 10 years old, is one of the harpists and the primary lead vocalist in the band.
 Her soaring, angelic voice is featured prominently on Trail of Dreams, with many of the harmonies and vocal arrangements having been created by her.
 The synergy that Sarah brings to 2002’s signature sound has created something entirely new, by a band that believes in following the musical adventure wherever it leads, ever onward.

-2002 is: Randy Copus (guitars, bass, keyboards, vocals), Pamela Copus (flutes, Celtic harp, keyboards, vocals) and Sarah Copus (Celtic harp, vocals).
+2002 is: Randy Copus (guitars, bass, keyboards, vocals), Pamela Copus (flutes, Celtic harp, keyboards, vocals) and Sarah Copus (Celtic harp, piano, vocals).